 There, I’ve said it.
 And now having sorted through my feelings I feel much lighter.
 Perhaps, I’ll even find a way to connect with you again, if I want to.

-Isn’t it amazing how our anger can sometime be a mask we wear to cover other emotions – hurt, rejection, disenchantement?
-How important it is for us to analyze why we feel a certain way towards someone, something, some place………
+Isn’t it true that our anger can often be a mask we wear to cover other emotions – hurt, rejection, disenchantment?
+How important it is for us to analyze why we feel a certain way towards someone, something, some institution, etc!

-Does your disenchantment with people or instituions lead you to anger or action?
+Does your disenchantment with people or institutions lead you to anger or action?

 You are invited to join the Friday Reflections linkup every Friday to share a good cup of tea and your reflections.

 Welcoming back Shalini Nair of Kohl Eyed Me as a co-host!

 - Every 1st and 3rd Friday (and a 5th Friday, if there’s one) you are invited to write a post based on the prompts provided.
 On the 2nd and 4th Friday join in with your reflections.

 - Use the hashtag #FridayReflections.
 Please follow Friday Reflections on Twitter @FridayReflect and join our Facebook Group.